 Here’s How You Can Help

 - Contribute food.
 Drop off your nonperishable items at participating synagogues, Jewish day schools, and agencies throughout the greater New York area.
-Find a drop-off site in early January.
+Find a drop-off site.

-- Make a donation to UJA-Federation’s annual campaign, which supports antipoverty initiatives and agencies across New York City, Westchester, and Long Island, including the Metropolitan Council on Jewish Poverty.
+- Make a donation to UJA-Federation’s annual campaign, which supports antipoverty initiatives and agencies across New York City, Westchester, and Long Island.

 - Volunteer through UJA-Federation’s extensive opportunities.